Thursday, January 2, 2025

 “I have no orders to that effect.”

-“But do you never enjoy yourself?"
+“But don’t you enjoy yourself?”

 “Well, friend, are you or are you not disposed to admit me to chat with you and your companions for an hour?”